Updated Feb 19, 2026

 Adalo also incorporates advanced features like Fastly for caching and region-based sharding, ensuring that apps are served from servers closer to your users.
 This setup further enhances responsiveness and reliability.

-Adalo simplifies performance optimization, making it easy to build efficient no-code apps.
+Adalo simplifies performance optimization, making it easy to build efficient apps.
 For example, the platform automatically indexes tables when you create new collections.
 This feature speeds up data retrieval in lists and detail views, saving you time and effort.
-Link actions also execute instantly, providing immediate user feedback while background processes run seamlessly in the background.
+Link actions also execute instantly, providing immediate user feedback while background processes run seamlessly.

 To further enhance performance, Adalo integrates with Imgix for image compression.
 By adding parameters like ?q=30 to image URLs, you can significantly reduce file sizes, which helps improve load times without compromising image quality.